glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 Monte Carlo simulation can be used to

 - (1) address the limitations of MVO
-  - as a singleperiod model and
+  - as a single period model and
   - the related issues of rebalancing and taxes (realized C/G) in a multiperiod framework (interim cash flow) and (2) guide individual investors to identify their risk tolerance level.